 Eligibility for Health Services for International Students

-Most international students are not entitled to publicly funded health services while in New Zealand and may be liable for full costs of medical treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at: http://www.moh.govt.nz/moh.nsf/indexmh/2011-eligibility-guide
+Most international students are not entitled to publicly funded health services while in New Zealand.
+If you receive medical treatment during your visit, you may be liable for full cost of that treatment.
+Full details on entitlements to publicly-funded health services are available through the Ministry of Health, and can be viewed on their website.

 Accident Insurance for International Students

-Although accident insurance is provided for all New Zealand citizens, residents, and temporary visitors to New Zealand there may be liability for other medical and related costs.
-Further information view http://www.moh.govt.nz/moh.nsf/indexmh/2011-eligibility-guide
+The Accident Compensation Corporation provides accident insurance for all New Zealand residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
+Further information can be viewed on the ACC website.

 Medical and Travel Insurance for International Students

-All medical and travel insurance policies must be verified by the Dean of Students prior to the student’s entry into New Zealand.
+All medical and travel insurance policies must be verified by the Student Affairs office prior to the student’s entry into New Zealand.

-Special Note for Australian Students and Health Care
+Special Note for Australian Students regarding Health Care

 Although Australian citizens are entitled to some medical coverage in New Zealand, SPBC recommends students consider purchasing International Students Insurance which covers unexpected costs such as emergency repatriation, lost luggage, dental, optometry, etc. Without insurance coverage these costs are the responsibility of the student.
-Please contact the Dean of Students with any questions.
+Please contact the Student Affairs office with any questions: firstname.lastname@example.org